parilo/steering-a-car-behavioral-cloning/README.md

 For creating and training the model I used [Keras](https://keras.io/) which has big library of standard neural networks blocks.
 So training neural networks with Keras is pretty simple and fun :)
 For training I used only augmented samples, so model haven't seen one sample twice.
 That is again for preventing the overfitting.
 I used Adam optimizer with 1e-4 learning rate and mean squared error as loss function.
-I decided to use 96 samples batch size and 25 epochs of 38400 samples.
+I decided to use 112 samples batch size and 30 epochs of 44800 samples.
 Collected dataset I splitted into 67% train and 33% validation parts.
 As test dataset I used straight driving samples recorded on track 2.
 I saved model on every epoch and selected one from last epochs models that is able to drive track 2.
 I tried several times to train and noticed that not every time it is possible to select such model.
 But models are close to drive track 2.
 Despite of track 2 haven't been used to record samples.
 And has much sharper turns (and higher complexity as for me).
 Training model can drive it without seeing a single image from it.
 That fact was very surprising for me.

+How to improve the model?
+There is different ways.
+So firstly we need much more sophisticated environment in the simulator.
+Including many other types of turns and crossings, road materials, off-road places, weather effects like rain, snow, fog, ice, etc. Also we need other cars, pedestians, bicyclists, motorcycles and many other traffic participants.
+And possibly it is good to have function that can instantly place the car in random road situation, so it will possibly way to get more behavior rich dataset.
+Maybe it is helpful to have such simulator that can randomly generate whole the environment on request.
+Secondly, since we may have multiple images on a car we may use 3d reconstruction to generate samples with changed point of view.
+Like it is done in Nvidia paper or more detailed.
+In this case we may need proper camera calibration parameters and cameras placement geometry.
+I think further improvement may be reached with reinfocement learning using the model as pretrained actor in actor-critic approach.
+With RL model may improve errors in driving that it learned from behavior cloning dataset and possibly find smarter way of driving.

 # How to train and run?